sizej/Capstone1/presentation.md

 - z-score = 3.29, test_statistic = 0.0005

-- Reject the null - low competition films outperform middle competition films
+- Reject the null - low competition films outperform middle competition films.

-#### Hypothesis Test #3B - High v.
-Mid for the 2000s
+#### Hypothesis Test #4B - High v.
+Mid - Millenium Edition

-## Some conclusions......
+- Null hypothesis is that success rate of high competition films is the same as middle competition films.
+Alternative is that high competition films underperform middle competition films.

+- One tailed z-test, alpha = 0.025

+- z-score = -3.52, test_statistic = 0.0002

+- Reject the null - high competition films underperform middle competition films.

+## Conclusions: First Blood

 Though the hypothesis tests show that the prime window and the competitive set almost definitely have an effect on the success rate of a film, it's pretty clear that there are some confounding factors/overlap that prevent a cleaner analysis.
 Prime window releases are not exactly the same as low competition releases, but studios do seem to constrain supply during prime windows.
 Also, it's impossible to prove a counter-factural; we can't say movie would have different performance with a different release date.
 A movie can only be released once.